LadyGentleman/TerrinothClone/README.md

-# silentcatfarts-shared-assets
+# Terrinoth Compendium
-Personal Foundry VTT module for use with shadowdark, dnd5e, fade and ose.
+Personal Foundry VTT module for use with Genesys.
+I didn't want to input this manually
-Creates game specific compendiums for assets that I don't feel like recreating from scratch for new worlds.
-Requires images and sound files in the /foundryuserdata/Data/age-shared folder path.
-That data is not provided due to licensing issues.